Simmias of Thebes

 Simmias of Thebes (Σιμμίας Θηβαῖος; fl.
 5th–4th century BC) was an ancient Greek philosopher, disciple of Socrates, and a friend of Cebes.
 In his Memorabilia, Xenophon includes him in the inner circle of Socrates' followers.
 He appears in Plato's Phaedo as a main discussion partner of Socrates alongside Cebes, as well as Crito, Phaedrus, and Epistle XIII.

+In addition to the references in Plato and Xenophon, Diogenes Laërtius mentions Simmias as the author of 23 brief dialogues, now lost, including On Philosophy and On Music.
+Simmias appears as a character in Plutarch's De Genio Socratis section of the Moralia.
+A pseudepigraphic letter from Xenophon to Simmias and Cebes is included in the Cynic epistles attributed to Socrates' followers.
+Two short works are also attributed to him in the Greek Anthology, a couplet on Sophocles and an epitaph on Plato.

 Character in Plato's Phaedo

 Simmias is one of Socrates' interlocutors in Plato's Phaedo.
 This is a philosophical dialogue by Plato, so the analogy presented in it by the character Simmias, although summarized here, need not reflect the views of the historical Simmias.